timescale/docs/timescaledb/tutorials/aws-lambda/index.md

 [Analyze intraday stock data tutorial](https://docs.timescale.com/timescaledb/latest/tutorials/analyze-intraday-stocks/).
 This tutorial needs the tables and data that you set up in that tutorial.

-To complete this tutorial, you need an AWS account, and be able to access the AWS command-line interface (CLI).
+To complete this tutorial, you need an AWS account.
+You also need access to the AWS command-line interface (CLI).
 To check if you have AWS CLI installed, use this command at the command prompt.
 If it is installed, the command shows the version number, like this: